vox-celeste/durandal/src/content/blog/rosmei/index.md

 Like.
 Okay??????

 Granted, I’m zero percent familiar with the publishing landscape in Singapore and it’s possible that some of these choices are less strange in context than they feel to me.
 I’d be interested to learn more if this is the case.

+EDIT: after some discussion on the cnovels Dreamwidth comm, it sounds like publishing conventions across East Asia are variable in this regard.
+In any case, regardless of standards and conventions within Rosmei's regional publishing sphere, the international English readership is a pillar of their business model and it behooves them to do some basic market research about what said audience will expect.

 ### translations